lupyuen/pinetime-rust-mynewt/rust/app/src/watchface.md

 _We can build Watch Faces for [PineTime Smart Watch](https://wiki.pine64.org/index.php/PineTime) in C...
 Right?_

-As our Watch Face code in C grows in complexity...
+Sure we can [create Watch Faces in C](https://lupyuen.github.io/pinetime-rust-mynewt/articles/timesync#create-watch-face).
+But as our Watch Face code in C grows in complexity...
 It becomes harder to test, deploy, maintain and extend.

 Today we'll look at a more sustainable way to build Watch Faces...
 With a __Watch Face Framework in Rust__!